Sandy Hawley

 In 1976, Hawley won the Eclipse Award for Outstanding Jockey, as well as the George Woolf Memorial Jockey Award.
 He won the Lou Marsh Trophy in 1973 and 1976, which is given annually to Canada’s top athlete, and the Avelino Gomez Memorial Award in 1986.

-Hawley won 10 Canadian Triple Crown events — four editions of both the Queen’s Plate and Breeders’ Stakes and two runnings of the Prince of Wales — as well as eight renewals of the Canadian Oaks, five Coronation Futurities, five Star Shoot Stakes, five Summer Stakes, and two Canadian Internationals.
+Hawley won 12 Canadian Triple Crown events — four editions each of the Queen’s Plate, Prince of Wales, and Breeders’ Stakes — as well as eight renewals of the Canadian Oaks, five Coronation Futurities, five Star Shoot Stakes, five Summer Stakes, and two Canadian Internationals.
 In the United States, his victories included the Alabama, Ashland, Bing Crosby (twice), D.C.
 International (twice), Hollywood Futurity, Hollywood Gold Cup, Hollywood Oaks, Man o’ War, Secretariat, Spinster, and Whitney, among others.

 At Woodbine, Hawley once rode seven winners on a single card.
 He also had two six-win days at Santa Anita.
 Hawley was the leading rider in Canada nine times, won 18 riding titles at Woodbine, 13 at Fort Erie, and nine each at Greenwood and Ontario.